 - 6. Power, Authority, and Governance One essential component of education for citizenship is an understanding of the historical development and contemporary forms of power, authority, and governance.
 Through this theme, learners become familiar with the purposed and functions of government, the scope and limits of authority, and the differences between democratic and non-democratic political systems.

 - A naval ship in 1812 was not a democracy but rather a strictly regulated hierarchical system of governance that started with the captain and went down the ranks.
-Your life onboard was dictated by your superiors and the ringing of the ship's bell which indicated which watch you were on and therefore where you were supposed to be.
-There was very little free time as an enlisted member of the crew and the higher up the ranks you went, the more of life's little luxuries you were afforded.
-Students can learn more about the realities of life for different members of the crew by exploring the "Captain's Cabin," "Wardroom," "Sailor's Eating," "Leisure Time," "Quarterdeck," and "Flogging” scenes.
-For a quick exploration of the hierarchy of the Ship, explore the "Meet the Crew” scene with students.
-The annotated versions of these scenes have suggestions of how to tackle this theme in your classroom.
+Your life onboard was dictated by your superiors and the ringing of the ship’s bell which indicated which watch you were on and therefore where you were supposed to be.
+There was very little free time as an enlisted member of the crew and the higher up the ranks you went, the more of life’s little luxuries you were afforded.
+Students can learn more about the realities of life for different members of the crew by exploring the “Captain’s Cabin,” “Wardroom,” “Sailor’s Eating,” “Leisure Time,” “Quarterdeck,” and “Flogging” scenes.
+For a quick exploration of the hierarchy of the Ship, explore the “Meet Your Shipmates.”

 - 7. Production, Distribution, and Consumption This theme provides for the study of how people organize for the production, distribution, and consumption of goods and services, and prepares students for the study of domestic and global economic issues.

 - Constitution was an isolated community afloat and therefore needed to provide for the purchasing, storage, and consumption of food and other goods for over four hundred men at sea for months at a time.
-Such an enterprise required a number of individuals including the Naval purchasing agent responsible for attaining adequate food and goods at reasonable prices, the Purser whose job was to maintain the Ship's store and keep track of purchases the men made, and the Cook and mess cooks who prepared and distributed the meals to the crew.
-Students can visit the "Hold," "Dinnertime," and "Sailor's Eating” to follow the route that food would have taken from storage to belly.
-A number of lesson plans and activities help them understand the scaling that was required to feed so many men (see annotated scene for "Sailor's Eating” and "Dinnertime” for more ideas).
+Such an enterprise required a number of individuals including the Naval purchasing agent responsible for attaining adequate food and goods at reasonable prices, the Purser whose job was to maintain the Ship’s store and keep track of purchases the men made, and the Cook and mess cooks who prepared and distributed the meals to the crew.
+Students can visit the “Hold,” “Dinnertime,” and “Sailor’s Eating” to follow the route that food would have taken from storage to belly.
+A number of activities help them understand the scaling that was required to feed so many men.

 - 8. Science Technology, and Society By exploring the relationships among science, technology, and society, students develop an understanding of past and present advances in science and technology and their impact.